[Updated] The benefits of taking on a beauty salon apprentice

 National Apprenticeship Week 2022 (February 7–13) is well underway – a week-long celebration of apprenticeships in all sectors of business.
 The National Hair & Beauty Federation (NHBF) shares an update of the latest apprenticeship changes, the financial incentives available for salon owners, and the changing pay rates to look out for.

-“Growing your own in-house talent, offering someone a great opportunity, and bringing new energy, creativity and ideas to your beauty business are just some of the great reasons to take on an apprentice,” says Hilary Hall, CEO of the NHF, which offers beauty salon owners a wide range of business and legal support services.
+“Growing your own in-house talent, offering someone a great opportunity, and bringing new energy, creativity and ideas to your beauty business are just some of the great reasons to take on an apprentice,” says Richard Lambert, chief executive of the NHBF.

 Apprenticeship levy and funding for beauty salons

 Employers who have a pay bill of more than £3 million per year will have to pay the apprenticeship levy, amounting to 0.5% of the pay bill, into a pot which is ring-fenced for apprenticeship training.

 Pay rates for beauty apprentices: don’t be caught out

 Remember: apprenticeship pay will go up from £4.30 to £4.81 in April 2022, but don’t be caught out – an apprentice over the age of 19 who is in the second year of their apprenticeship must be paid the age-appropriate National Minimum Wage (NMW)/ National Living Wage (NLW).

 Employers who underpay can be fined up to £20,000 and can be publicly “named and shamed” by the Government.

 The NHBF is the UK’s largest trade body for businesses working in the hair, beauty and barbering industries.
 As part of its work, it provides specialist business support, advice and back-up to nail and beauty salons.